 Company: University of Calgary – Department of Communications, Media and Film.

 Where do you go to find peace?
 Mountain hiking (the Rockies are an hour away) and local walking trails.

-Favourite sound?
-Lots of them, e.g. Renaissance and Baroque music (I’m a trained choir singer, and being inside live polyphony is a natural high), birdsong, cats purring, waterfalls, rain.
+Favorite sound?
+Lots of them, e.g. Renaissance and Baroque music (I’m a trained choir singer, and being inside live polyphony is a natural high), birdsong, cats purring, waterfalls, and rain.

 How did you end up working with acoustics?
 I’m a musicologist who wandered into acoustic ecology & soundscape studies because it’s new and exciting.

 What acoustics-related challenges do you face?
 Teaching in poorly-designed classrooms!